 Before we initiate our planned pivotal Phase 3 clinical program, we must also manufacture our clinical trial materials, including drug product, placebo and other aspects of the dosing kit.
 We anticipate these will be available during the third quarter of 2014.
 We have selected a vendor we intend to use for quality assurance/control, consolidation and centralized analysis of data obtained from DEXA scans across different trial sites for the purpose of assessing total body fat content and other body composition endpoints.
-In addition, the FDA may suggest toxicology studies in species other then the rat and dog, which we recently completed.
-Any such additional toxicology studies must be completed prior to the initiation of our planned pivotal Phase 3 clinical trials.
+We recently submitted the results of our long-term chronic toxicology studies in rat and dog, along with other information, to the FDA for review.
+After reviewing this information, the FDA may suggest toxicology studies in species other than the rat and dog.
+Any such additional toxicology studies may need to be completed prior to the initiation of our planned pivotal Phase 3 clinical program.